 Honestly, many people ignore problems because they either fail to recognize the magnitude of it, or it doesn’t directly impact them.
 Both of these show poor leadership.

 A leader can’t micromanage, nor can they put out every little fire, but a good leader sees what problems are going to become bigger (remember the leaking pipe?), and deals with them quickly.
 They realize that morale matters and people want structure.

 Here’s the bottom line, we do not have the luxury of ignoring things that need to be dealt with.
 Take some time today to do the things you’ve been putting off.
+Pray for courage, wisdom and strength to handle it rightly.
 In the end, you might just find out that you can stop the flood from ever taking place in the first place.